What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 A person drinking a protein shake from a pink shaker.

-After finishing running a half marathon, we often reach for sweet foods and simple carbohydrates, which is certainly a good way to start replenishing glycogen, but it is also important to eat protein.
+After finishing running a half marathon, we often reach for sweet foods and simple carbohydrates, which is certainly a good way to start replenishing glycogen, but it is also important to eat protein sources.

-Your muscles need the amino acids and proteins to start repairing damage incurred during your half marathon race.
+Your muscles need the amino acids and proteins to repair damage incurred during your half marathon race.

 People smiling while running.